Welcome to this Advanced Training the Trainer Course FAQs Page

 Fairness — Seemingly favouring one person more than another.
 Avoid teacher’s pet syndrome.
 Who wants to go first?
 Make sure it’s not always the same person.
 A pack of cards works well.
 Have a card for each of the participants.
 Shuffle and allow them to draw a card.
 Nobody can accuse you of favouritism.

 Health and Safety — Be careful with bags, cables, kettles, and classroom obstacles.
 Isolate any dangerous areas.
 Not all training occurs in a classroom.
+You might work in a garage, a gym, a lab, a kitchen, a submarine, a bus, or a building site.
 Be cautious and do a full risk assessment in the training space.
 The trainer is responsible for everybody's safety.

 Punctuality — Arrive first and be the host.
 Welcome students.
 Stop what you’re doing and make plenty of eye contact when they arrive in the classroom.
 After class, stay behind and see if anybody has any questions.